tuffy/python-audio-tools/docs/programming/source/audiotools_pcm.rst

    returns the samples at the given channel as a new :class:`FloatFrameList` object.
-   This new FloatFrameList will be a single channel wide, but have the same number of frames and bits_per_sample as the original.
+   This new FloatFrameList will be a single channel wide, but have the same number of frames as the original.
    Raises :exc:`IndexError` if one tries to get a channel number outside this FloatFrameList's boundaries.